kurisuwhyte/ririsu/docs/main.md

 [false]
 ```

-Or you can use the dynamic scoping madness:
+Or you can use the dynamic scoping madness, by way of the `@` operation.

 ```text
 ririsu> [[5]is]A@